olemb/mcdata/README.rst

 mcdata
 ======

-Experminental library for reading and writing Minecraft data files.
+Experimental library for reading and writing Minecraft data files.

 This implements the NBT (Named Binary Tags) and Anvil formats.

+*NOTE!* This is a very early version.
+The API will probably change.

 Contact